Updated March 16, 2022

-With cases of the Covid-19 Omicron variant surging globally, conferences, exhibitions and trade shows are once again being cancelled, postponed or held virtually.
+With cases of Covid-19 surging once again in Asia, conferences, exhibitions and trade shows are still being cancelled, postponed or held virtually.
 To submit an event, please email us.

 The Inspired Home Show

 The International Housewares Association has shortened The Inspired Home Show by one day.
 The event will now be held March 5-7 at the McCormick Place Convention Center in Chicago.
 The exhibition will go back to its usual four-day schedule in 2023.
 Additional safety measures also have been announced.
 All attendees and exhibitors will be required to show proof of vaccination or a negative Covid test taken within 72 hours of the event.
 Face coverings must be worn inside in accordance with Illinois's indoor mask mandate.

 The RSA Conference, one of the largest cybersecurity events of the year, has been postponed from Feb.
 7-10 to June 6-9.
 The event, which usually attracts tens of thousands of participants, still will be held at the Moscone Center in San Francisco.

 SITE has announced that its Global Conference in Dublin, Ireland, postponed from Jan.
 27-31, will now take place April 20-23.
 The original dates were scrapped last month, due to "global restrictions and the rapid spread of

 the Omicron variant."
 Registration for the new dates will open on Jan.
 18.